MACHINE LEARNING / IDS / NSL-KDD

 The Concept

-Traditional Intrusion Detection Systems (IDS) rely on signatures—they look for known attack patterns.
+Traditional Intrusion Detection Systems (IDS) rely on signatures — they look for known attack patterns.
 However, they fail against zero-day exploits or novel attacks.

-This project implements a Neural Network (Multi-Layer Perceptron) capable of "Anomaly Detection."
+This project implements a Neural Network (Multi-Layer Perceptron) capable of anomaly detection.
 By training on the NSL-KDD dataset, the model learns the mathematical baseline of "normal" network traffic and flags deviations, allowing it to catch attacks it has never seen before.

 The Architecture